ncn-foreigners/NMAR/reference/el_estimator_core.md

 a small floor on denominators \\D_i(\theta)\\ with an active-set mask in derivatives.
-After solving, unnormalized masses \\d_i/D_i(\theta)\\ are formed, optional trimming may be applied (with normalization only for reporting), and optional variance is computed via bootstrap.
-The analytical delta method for EL is not implemented.
+After solving, unnormalized masses \\d_i/D_i(\theta)\\ are formed, optional trimming may be applied (with normalization only for reporting), and optional variance is computed via bootstrap when `variance_method = "bootstrap"`.